Pacemaker: Complications

+These leads may also damage the tricuspid valve leaflets, either during placement or through wear and tear over time.
+This can lead to tricuspid regurgitation and right-sided heart failure, which may require tricuspid valve replacement.

-Sometimes the leads, which are small diameter wires from the pacemaker to the implantation site in the heart muscle, will need to be removed.
+Sometimes leads will need to be removed.
 The most common reason for lead removal is infection; however, over time, leads can degrade due to a number of reasons such as lead flexing.
 Changes to the programming of the pacemaker may overcome lead degradation to some extent.
 However, a patient who has several pacemaker replacements over a decade or two in which the leads were reused may require lead replacement surgery.

 Lead replacement may be done in one of two ways.
 Insert a new set of leads without removing the current leads (not recommended as it provides additional obstruction to blood flow and heart valve function) or remove the current leads and then insert replacements.
 The lead removal technique will vary depending on the surgeon's estimation of the probability that simple traction will suffice to more complex procedures.
 Leads can normally be disconnected from the pacemaker easily, which is why device replacement usually entails simple surgery to access the device and replace it by simply unhooking the leads from the device to replace and hooking the leads to the new device.
 The possible complications, such as perforation of the heart wall, come from removing the lead{s} from the patient's body.

 The free end of a pacemaker lead is actually implanted into the heart muscle with a miniature screw or anchored with small plastic hooks called tines.
 The longer the leads have been implanted (starting from a year or two), the more likely that they will have additional attachments to the patient's body at various places in the pathway from device to heart muscle, since the body tends to incorporate foreign devices into tissue.
 In some cases, for a lead that has been inserted for a short amount of time, removal may involve simple traction to pull the lead from the body.
 Removal in other cases is typically done with a laser or cutting device which threads like a cannula with a cutting edge over the lead and is moved down the lead to remove any organic attachments with tiny cutting lasers or similar device.

 Pacemaker lead malposition in various locations has been described in the literature.
 Treatment varies, depending on the location of the pacer lead and symptoms.

 Another possible complication called twiddler's syndrome occurs when a patient manipulates the pacemaker and causes the leads to be removed from their intended location and causes possible stimulation of other nerves.

 Overall life expectancy with pacemakers is excellent, and mostly depends upon underlying diseases, presence of atrial fibrillation, age and sex at the time of first implantation.